How to Choose a Realtor to Sell Your Home

 By Joseph Alongi

-Choosing a Realtor is the most important decision you’ll make when selling your house.
+Choosing a Realtor to sell your home is one of the most important decisions you’ll make.

 1. Know what to look for in a Realtor

-Low dual agent history
+Low dual agency history

 Steer clear of agents who have a history of dual agency (representing both the seller and the buyer in the same transaction).